abhirockzz/accs-cassandra/README.md

-# Develop a Cassandra based application on Oracle Application Container Cloud Edit
+# Develop a Cassandra based application on Oracle Application Container Cloud

 Check [the blog](tbd) for details